RatDotRaw/simple-minecraft-docker/README.md

 In the data dir, you find a file called config.
 Change the config file to your needs and build the container.

+For the docker mount, you need to mount it to /home/container/minecraft

 Don't mind everything below this, I am using this as a public notepad.
 7452461811165247495